webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

   3. Overwrite the built content over the folder you created (in this case 'sampleApp').

             npm run build

+        * If you get an error such as Can't resolve 'react-dom', please execute the command below and try again.

+                npm install

+        * If you get an error such as Can't save 'bootstrap/dist/css/bootstrap.css', please execute the following command from the ./Kiosk_KNU location.

+                npm install react-bootstrap bootstrap

         * When you build a project, a build file will be created.